We’re all about Austin

-Continental General Agency, in partnership with Panoptic Insurance provides automobile, property, and life insurance to CAG customers and employees.
+Continental General Agency, in partnership with Panoptic Insurance, provides automobile, property, and life insurance to CAG customers and employees.
 “Taking care of the insurance component ourselves allows customers who are already coming to the dealerships to see their insurance agent here as well,” Will Hardeman said.
-“And, because we’re able to provide quotes from a large group of carriers, hopefully we’ll be able to save our customers some money, in addition to their time.”
+“And, because we’re able to provide quotes from a large group of carriers, hopefully, we’ll be able to save our customers some money, in addition to their time.”

-Austin Infiniti is now one of the leading dealerships in Texas in both new and pre-owned Infiniti sales.
-Establishment of a centralized group-wide reconditioning facility located in the Austin Infiniti Service Building.
+Austin INFINITI is now one of the leading dealerships in Texas in both new and pre-owned INFINITI sales.
+Establishment of a centralized group-wide reconditioning facility located in the Austin INFINITI Service Building.

 Today, Austin Subaru, in addition to its extensive inventory of new vehicles, has the largest selection of pre-owned Subarus in Texas and is number one in the state in Certified Pre-Owned Subaru sales.
 The dealership’s service department, which employs nine Subaru technicians, is one of the largest and most well-trained Subaru service departments in the nation, with two ASE Master Certified Technicians and one ASE Senior Master Certified Technician – The William Myers, “I have worked on Subarus since 1992.
-Being the #2 Subaru mechanic in the nation is such a great honor and I take true pride in working on these vehicle.”
+Being the #2 Subaru mechanic in the nation is such a great honor and I take true pride in working on these vehicles.”
 Additionally, Austin Subaru’s parts department is the largest genuine Subaru parts supplier in Texas and one of the largest purchasers in the whole United States.

 First Texas Honda

 First Texas Honda is a volume leader in the automotive industry.